-CVs of the estimated proportions at age using the M&B method with unknown growth are provided in Table 8.
-They were calculated by dividing the square root of the Hessian-based variance estimates by the estimates.
+CVs of the estimated proportions at age using the M&B method with unknown growth were calculated by dividing the square root of the Hessian-based variance estimates by the estimates

+(Table A6 in Appendix A).
 Where the estimated proportion at age was less than 0.01 (i.e., for age 1 and most of ages 5 and above), we have opted not to show the CV because dividing by such a small number can lead to a very large and misleading CV.
+For the 2013/14 season, the CV of the estimates for ages 2 to 4 are 2%, 9% and 23% respectively.
 In general, the proportion at age estimates are quite precise for ages 2 and 3 (CVs < ~10%), but less so for age 4 and 5 (ranging from 14% to 39%) since these older age classes have less data available.
-However, for the 2010/11 season, the age 2 and 3 estimates have much higher CVs than previous seasons (22% and 23% respectively).
-As discussed above, there is a contrast between the 2010/11 direct age data and length-frequency data for fish of ages 2 and 3, which results in larger uncertainty in the estimated proportions at age for these age classes.
-The age 3 estimate for 2011/12 and the age 2 estimate for 2012/13 also have higher CVs than most seasons; this may in part be due to the lack of separation in the length modes for age classes 2 and 3 in these seasons, which makes the length frequency data less informative for age estimation.
+As discussed in Farley et al. (2012), the 2010/11 season was an exception with much higher CVs for the age 2 and 3 estimates than in previous seasons due to a contrast between the direct age data and length-frequency data for fish of ages 2 and 3 in this season.

-We stress that the proportions at age derived as part of this project apply only to fish caught in the GAB in the surface fishery.
-They are unlikely to apply to the population of fish found in the GAB due to the sizeselective nature of the surface fishery, and they are less likely to apply to the global population since data collected in the GAB are not representative of fish found in other regions (for example, age-1 fish found off Western Australia are smaller on average than age-1 fish found in the GAB at the same time, likely due to a later spawning event (Polacheck et al. 2002).
+As in previous reports, we again stress that the proportions at age derived here apply only to fish caught in the GAB surface fishery.
+They are unlikely to apply to the population of fish found in the GAB due to the size-selective nature of the surface fishery, and they are less likely to apply to the global population since data collected in the GAB are not representative of fish found in other regions (for example, age-1 fish found off Western Australia are smaller on average than age-1 fish found in the GAB at the same time, likely due to a later spawning event; Polacheck et al. 2002).